List Functions

 Configuration:

-1. Enter a label for the node.
+1. Enter a Display label for the node.
 This will be helpful with identifying the node when viewing your Entity Pipeline.

 2. Enter a Description that will explain the criteria configured.